 - Regularly check facilities and ensure the campground is tidy

 - Liaise with park rangers regarding site conditions, facilities and any issues.

 Some parks require a caretaker host.
-These hosts have a bit more responsibility around general maintenance.
-Caretaker hosts stay in a park for between two and six months.
+These hosts have a bit more responsibility around general maintenance and have longer placements.

 What skills do I need?